Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 You can submit your research paper by clicking the link that says "New Submission."
 This submission process is usually broken down into steps, with the necessary guidance for each step.

 After they've taken a look at what you sent in, the editors will be in touch.
 It's either a "we'd love to publish this!" or a "not quite this time."
-It usually takes the Editorial Staff over at the Journal of Student Research about 12 to 24 weeks to make a decision.
+It usually takes the Editorial Staff at JSR about 12 to 24 weeks to make a decision.

 It has to be fair, right?
 So, they use a "double-blind" review process.
 That means the review team has no clue who wrote the work, and you don't know who they are.
 It's all about keeping things unbiased.